CultivateHQ/marty-nerves/README.md

 cp apps/wifi/config/config.secret.example.exs apps/wifi/config/config.secret.exs
 ```

 Ideally edit `config.secret.exs` to match your WiFi settings.
-As this application connects to Marty over the Wifi then Marty must also be on the same network.
+As this application connects to Marty over the Wifi then Marty must also be on the same network. *NOTE* this needs to be the same network as the "Rick" board has been configured to connect to.

-Ensure you are set up for Nerves deployment.
-Instructions are [here](https://kapeli.com/dash_share?docset_file=nerves&docset_name=nerves&path=docs/installation.html&platform=hex&repo=Hex%20Docsets&version=1.0.0-rc.1).

 Add the SD card to whatever card reader/writer you are using on your development box.